 Testing Methodology

-The first panel, a red junk yard car hood with factory paint and clear coat, is used as my application, visual appeal, and gloss testing surface.
-The test hood is machine polished with Meguiar's 205 Ultra Finishing Polish and decontaminated with isopropyl alcohol to provide an ideal substrate for the product being tested.
-A gloss reading of 94GU, based on an average of 10 readings, is achieved through polishing.
+The first panel, a red junk yard car hood with factory paint and clear coat, is used for my application and visual appeal testing.
+The test hood is machine polished with Meguiar's 205 Ultra Finishing Polish and decontaminated with isopropyl alcohol as well as an APC to provide an ideal substrate for the product being tested.

-An ABS plastic panel, painted with high gloss black automotive paint and clear coat, is used as my visual appeal, slickness, and durability testing surface.
-The panel is machine polished with Meguiar's 205 Ultra Finishing Polish and decontaminated with isopropyl alcohol.
-A static coefficient of friction of 0.38, based on an average of 5 readings, is achieved with a 1,040 gram adhesive felt lined block.
-The felt is replaced on the block.
+A steel panel prepped with an e-coat, 765224EH primer, 1370AB921 black base coat, and 765224EH clear coat, is used as my visual appeal, slickness, specular reflection, and durability testing surface.
+The panel is machine polished to an 88GU specular reflection with Meguiar's 205 Ultra Finishing Polish and decontaminated with isopropyl alcohol and an APC.

 The product being tested is applied to both panels with an appropriate applicator while following instructions on the bottle, official website, or as otherwise supplied by the manufacturer.